hsirtl/azure-bicep-workshop-exercises/docs/challenge-02.md

 ### Open Visual Studio Code

-1. Create a new directory for your Bicep content
+1. Create a new directory for your Bicep content.
-1. Open that directory in VS Code
+1. Open that directory in VS Code.

 ### Create a new Bicep file